Table of contents: Gasoline engine ↓ 6-cylinder petrol engine ↓ 6-cylinder petrol engine ↓ Diesel engine ↓

 - Remove all spark plugs.

-- Disconnect electrical connectors from all injectors.
+- Disconnect the electrical connectors from all injectors.

 6-cylinder petrol engine